Chessington

-Chessington is an area in the Royal Borough of Kingston upon Thames within Greater London.
-Historically part of Surrey, today it is the largest salient of Greater London into that county.
+Chessington is an area in the Royal Borough of Kingston upon Thames within Greater London, which was historically part of Surrey.
 At the 2011 census it had a population of 18,973.
 The Bonesgate Stream, a tributary of the Hogsmill River, runs through it.
 The popular theme park resort Chessington World of Adventures, which incorporates Chessington Zoo, is located in the south-west of the area.

-Neighbouring settlements include Tolworth, Ewell, Surbiton, Claygate, Epsom, Oxshott, Leatherhead, Esher, Kingston upon Thames and Worcester Park.
+Neighbouring settlements include Tolworth, Ewell, Surbiton, Claygate, Epsom, Oxshott, Leatherhead, Esher, Kingston upon Thames, Worcester Park and Malden Rushett.

 History

 Its name came from Anglo-Saxon Cissan dūn = "hill belonging to [a man named] Cissa".

-Chessington appears in the Domesday Book as Cisedune and Cisendone.
+Chessington appears in the Domesday Book of 1086 as Cisedune and Cisendone.
 It was held partly by Robert de Wateville and partly by Milo (Miles) Crispin.
 Its Domesday assets were: 1½ hides; part of a mill worth 2s, 4 ploughs, woodland worth 30 hogs.
 It rendered £7.

 The mansion at Chessington World of Adventures, known today as the Burnt Stub, was originally built in 1348.
 In the English Civil War it became a royalist stronghold and was razed to the ground by Oliver Cromwell's Parliamentary forces, giving it its modern name.
 The site became an inn and was then rebuilt on a grander scale from the 18th century by the Vere Barker family in a Neo-Gothic Victorian style.
 The grounds were turned into a zoo in 1931 by Reginald Goddard.
 Chessington Zoo became part of the Tussauds Group in 1978 and is now operated as a theme park.
 Burnt Stub had no public access until 2003 when it became an attraction called Hocus Pocus Hall.